Tien79/railroad-diagrams/live/doc/readme.md

 ```
 ## Conclusion

 The core of the validating functions are then generated, it's what we call the language structure.
 This array is an array of function pointers which parameters are function pointers.
-It means that the actual work (what to compute) is going to take palce during the validating phase and will be acheived by the core validating functions.
+It means that the actual work (what to compute) is going to take place during the validating phase and will be acheived by the core validating functions.

 # Core Validating functions